Maximising the benefits of the UK’s wind farms

 Completed in July 2020, it became Europe’s first ever upgrade of a mostly idle AC transmission corridor to a DC link.

-The project successfully increased the transmission capacity of the system by 23 per cent, with forecasts suggesting £18m worth of economic energy savings over the next 30 years and an annual reduction of carbon emissions of 128 tonnes a year, worth £20m in carbon benefits.
+The project successfully increased the transmission capacity of the system by 23%.
+Project forecasts suggest £18 million worth of economic energy savings over the next 30 years, and an annual reduction of carbon emissions of 128 tonnes a year, worth £20 million in carbon benefits.

 Furthermore, the project sent ripple effects through the local economy and was estimated to have created 200 full-time equivalent (FTE) jobs between 2016 and 2020.